Self-nasu/droprate.github.io/readme.md

    - Identify key features that could significantly influence dropout rates, such as school infrastructure, academic performance, family income, etc.

 ### 3. **Model Selection and Training**
-   - Choose a suitable machine learning model a decision tree, due to its interpretability and relevance to this problem.
+   - Chose a suitable machine learning model i.e. decision tree, due to its interpretability and relevance to this problem.
    - We will Train the ML model using the preprocessed dataset with identified features to predict dropout probabilities.

 ### 4. **Prediction and Intervention Recommendations**
-   - After we get major and minor (sub) factors affecting the dropout rates we will use one decision making program which will go through search for the available goverment scheme in goverment database for student and suggeste us the best scheme can be implemented for the reduce dropout rates.
+   - After we get major and minor (sub) factors affecting the dropout rates we will be using decision making algorithm which will undergo searching for the available goverment scheme in goverment database for student and will suggest us the best scheme that can be implemented for the reducuction in dropout rates.

 ## Conclusion
 By employing this solution, we aim to significantly reduce dropout rates in schools, providing a conducive environment for students to thrive academically and contribute positively to society.